Back to: Big Bible Basics Course

 Examining Genesis 1 in Detail

-The following lessons of this course examine the text of Genesis 1 in a detailed fashion, organized by the day of creation.
+Finding the events from Genesis 1 that can be scientifically investigated is the focus of this lesson.
+And then this lesson provides an important foundation for all of the following lessons of this course.
+In this lesson we examine the text of Genesis 1 in a detailed fashion, organized by the day of creation.
 Sometimes the Genesis 1 text is examined word by word or phrase by phrase and sometimes several sentences are examined together.
 The focus of these examinations is to find appropriate interpretations of the given text and include parallels from science where applicable.
-Because the support from science for Genesis 1 is not yet well understood, then this course highlights passages from Genesis 1 that can be examined from a scientific viewpoint.
+This course focuses on the harmony between Genesis 1 and science.
+So, as described above, this lesson focuses primarily on the passages from Genesis 1 that can be examined from a scientific viewpoint.

 Assumptions When Examining Genesis 1